Learning Prometheus (Prometheus Stack) Through Hands-on Practice

-This course is structured with a hands-on approach to help you understand Prometheus (🔥) in the easiest and fastest way possible. 🧭 In particular, it expands upon the proven content from the bestseller 'Kubernetes/Docker for Building Container Infrastructure Environments' to provide even deeper learning of Prometheus itself. 💯 Additionally, practical content is regularly added to the 'supplementary lessons'.
-I'm confident that there is no other course that covers Prometheus this deeply and comprehensively!
+This course is practice-oriented to help you understand Prometheus (🔥) as easily and quickly as possible. 🧭 In particular, it expands upon the proven content from the bestseller 'Kubernetes/Docker for Building Container Infrastructure Environments' to allow for a deeper study of Prometheus itself. 💯 Additionally, practical content is periodically added through 'supplementary lessons.'
+I am confident that no other lecture covers Prometheus as deeply and broadly as this one!

 I wanted to study Prometheus in a hurry, but I was a bit confused because of topics like vagrant.
 The content itself is good.